savonrb/savon/index.md

     <wsdl:GetUser>
       <firstName>The</firstName>
       <lastName>Hoff</lastName>
-      <TV>Knight Rider</TV>
+      <FAME>Knight Rider</FAME>
-      <TV>Baywatch</TV>
+      <FAME>Baywatch</FAME>
     </wsdl:GetUser>
   </env:Body>
 </env:Envelope>
 {% endhighlight %}

 Some services actually require the XML elements to be in a specific order.
-If you don't use Ruby 1.9 (and you should), you can not be sure about the order of Hash elements and have to specify it using an Array under a special `:order!` key:
+If you don't use Ruby 1.9 (and you should), you can not be sure about the order of Hash elements and have to specify the correct order using an Array under a special `:order!` key:

 {% highlight ruby %}
 { :last_name => "Hoff", :first_name => "The", :order! => [:first_name, :last_name] }